 When looking over this one day in Pittsburgh itinerary, please remember I gave you the most bang for your proverbial buck when it comes to locations.
 Pittsburgh has amazing restaurants and things to do all over the city and its neighborhoods but I didn’t want you to spend half the day driving to get to a bunch of places.
 Dig?

 You’re also going to have to navigate efficiently.
 Lastly, you’ll need to determine what time of day you want to see a couple of iconic views of the city.
 Here’s a sunrise to sunset touring plan to help you decide.

 One Day in Pittsburgh Itinerary- Morning

 When asked where the prettiest view of Pittsburgh proper is, there’s an overwhelming response: Mount Washington.
 And if I’m being honest, that view has won plenty of accolades.
-So, taking that into consideration, when you only have one day to spend in Pittsburgh, seeing the city from high atop Mount Washington is a must.
+So, taking that into consideration, when you only have only one day in Pittsburgh, seeing the city from high atop Mount Washington is a must.
 The real question is when to see it: sunrise or sunset.